The Wreckage on the Shore

 The afternoon light is fading.
 Across the strait, a green landscape is awash with a shimmer of twilight and distance.
 Behind me, the sun descends toward the mountains.
 Beyond them is the wide sea.
 The light is soft, and warm for spring at this latitude—high on the shoulder of the world, where even in deep summer the days could not be called hot.
 The skeleton of a wrecked fishing boat lies on the beach, its ribs reaching from the sand and its battered wheelhouse slanting off the deck.
 A mass of rusted iron—the engine, perhaps, or a tangle of old anchor chain—stains the pale sand at the boat’s stern.
 Most of the lapstrake hull is gone, save for a few bow planks half hidden in the muck.
 Rust streaks from rotting deck hardware run through what remains of the once white wood.
 And yet, at one time this would have been a nimble craft, capable of chopping through breakers and cresting the larger swells of this northern sea.
 Probably the boat was used by several generations of halibut fishermen before finally breaking up here on this irascible shore.
 The wreck possesses an eerie beauty, a defiance almost, in the face of this windswept and lovely and lonely place.

 This wrecked boat—battered but still present, broken but not disappeared, defiant in its refusal to be completely erased—is the metaphor for what I call addictions of defiance.
 These are patterns organized around anger, powered by rage, maintained through substances and behaviors that provide temporary access to power.
-These addictions, more than any others, are rooted in experiences of having power taken away, of being controlled, crushed, or violated during the developmental period when a child is learning whether their will matters, whether their “no” is respected, whether they can have power without losing love.
+These addictions, more than any others, are rooted in experiences of having power taken away, of being controlled or violated during the developmental period when a child is learning whether their will matters, whether their refusal is respected, whether they can have power without losing love.

 If you are reading this as a parent or loved one, you may recognize someone you care about in these words.
 The person who fights everything, who cannot accept any authority, whose anger seems always just beneath the surface.
 The one who drinks and becomes powerful, who uses alcohol to access the rage that can’t be expressed sober.
 The one whose defiance has cost them jobs, relationships, freedom—but who cannot stop fighting even when the fight destroys them.